xpert4cyber/Learn2Scripting/Windows Scripting/SOC/README.md

 ---

-# ⚡ Why This Project Matters
+# ⚡ Why This Project Matters?

 Most Windows systems are deployed with weak default logging.